Dutch Harbor Cruise Port Guide

 • Commercial piers (UniSea/Kloosterboer): Alternate docking; industrial area, not walkable to town

-• Tendering possible: If docks space is full, ships anchor in Iliuliuk Bay and tender to Carl E. Moses Boat Harbor
+• Tendering possible: If dock space is full, ships anchor in Iliuliuk Bay and tender to Carl E. Moses Boat Harbor

 Main Zones